Project

 Music(alization) and the Lyric: Recent Medial Correlations (SP2)

 The sub-project examines poetry and music.
 Unlike existing studies, which argue using the genre theory of the lyric and historic literary practices (e.g. the medieval song), this sub-project inquires into the impact of digitalization on musical poetry.
-It examines poets who collaborate with musicians and sound artists, who manipulate their voices – e.g. using loop pads – or use fully synthesized voices in their performances, who add sounds or electronic beats to audio recordings, as well as other hybrid genres between music and poetry, e.g. between the ballad and hip hop, or the sonnet as a reference in indie pop.
-Furthermore, it investigates rhythm and melody in poetry in relation to music, e.g. poetry performers using rap styles.
+It examines poets who collaborate with musicians and sound artists, who manipulate their voices – e.g. using loop pads – or use synthesized voices in their performances, who add sounds or electronic beats to audio recordings.
+Of interest are also hybrid genres between music and poetry, such as the contemporary forms of the art song and poetry set to music, including in relation to the historical tradition.
+Furthermore, the subproject investigates rhythm and melody in poetry in relation to music both in spoken and sung poetry, as well as performance styles in-between speaking and singing such as rap.
 One of the features of popular poetry (e.g. in spoken word) is its return to formal elements, to rhyme and meter, for instance, which were considered outdated in both contemporary poetry theory and poetic practice.
-A related topic will be ‘poetry clips’ – short edited videos of poems being spoken by their authors and illustrated visually as in music clips – both produced professionally and in the context of online participatory culture.

-Research in this field needs to make use of publications that have adapted concepts and analytical methods of musicology and sound studies, for instance, the application of musical parameters to poetry, such as timbre/tone color, tone duration, pitch and volume.
-For the analysis of the mediated voice, terms and methods from speech science such as Ines Bose’s parameters of “vocal-articulatory expression” are relevant.
+Research in this field needs to make use of publications that have adapted concepts and analytical methods of musicology and sound studies, for instance, the application of musical parameters to poetry, such as timbre/tone colour, tone duration, pitch and volume.
+For the analysis of voice, terms and methods from speech science such as Ines Bose’s parameters of “vocal-articulatory expression” or the concept of the melodizing of speech are relevant.
 They need to be combined with current reflections on acoustic media, technologies and listening practices from sound studies.
-Research can also benefit from speech science by applying the concept of the melodizing of speech to poetry.
+Furthermore, research can benefit from the general music-philosophical and -sociological considerations of the interplay between word and sound.
 Investigating the relationship between poetry and music, research on the (technically modified) voice is of interest as well.

-The team of sub-project 2 comprises researchers from literary studies, sound studies/musicology and speech science/linguistics.
+The team of sub-project 2 comprises researchers from sound studies, musicology and speech science.

 Current research in the sub-project: